msdevvops-oss/90DaysOfDevOps/2026/day-07/day-07-linux-fs-and-scenarios.md

 # Scenario Based Prctice

-## Scenario 1: Service not startingi
+## Scenario 1: Service not starting
 A service called 'ssh' failed to start after a server reboot.
 What commands would you run to diagnose the issue?
 Write at least 4 commands in order.